dask/dask-blog/_posts/2021-03-00-image-segmentation.md

 ### Step 2: Filtering images

 Denoising images with a small amount of blur can improve segmentation later on.
 This is a common first step in a lot of image segmentation pipelines.
+We can do this with the dask-image [`gaussian_filter`](http://image.dask.org/en/latest/dask_image.ndfilters.html#dask_image.ndfilters.gaussian_filter) function.

 ```python